Culturally appropriate bowel screening resources

 If you are not eligible under the national program, it does not mean you cannot be screened.
 Contact your usual General Practitioner (GP) or general practice to discuss your screening options.
 Your usual GP or general practice can request a Faecal Occult Blood Test, which is eligible for a Medicare benefit.
 Most pathology practices bulk bill for this test, which means that there will be no out of pocket cost to you.

-can find answers to frequently asked questions about the National Bowel Cancer
+You can find answers to frequently asked questions about the National Bowel Cancer Screening Program.